FuelLabs/fuel-vm/fuel-vm/fuzz/README.md

 ```

 ### Execute a Test Case
-Test cases can be executed using the following command.
-This is useful for triaging issues.
+The fuzzing campain will output any crashes to `artifacts/grammar_aware_advanced`.
+To further investigate these crashes, the `execute` binary can be used.
 ```
-cargo run --bin execute <file/dir>
+cargo run --bin execute artifacts/grammar_aware_advanced/<crash file>
 ```

+This is useful for triaging issues.

-### Collect Statistics
+### Collect Gas Statistics
 The `collect` binary writes gas statistics to a file called gas_statistics.csv.
 This can be used to analyze the execution time versus gas usage on a test corpus.
 ```
 cargo run --bin collect